Menthol

-While this is a major step forward for public health, health equity, and the commercial tobacco endgame, the processes for finalizing and implementing these rules could take years, especially with delays from likely tobacco industry litigation.
+While these rules are major steps forward for public health, health equity, and the commercial tobacco endgame, the processes for finalizing and implementing them could take years, especially with delays from likely tobacco industry litigation.
 State and local action to prohibit the sale of menthol cigarettes and all other tobacco products remains critical and can save lives and prevent addiction now.
 Click on the following topics to learn more:

 What is Menthol and Why Does it Matter?